VDBWRAIR/ngs_mapper/doc/source/config.rst

 Example running runsamplesheet.sh using a custom config.yaml
 ------------------------------------------------------------

 You will probably want to be able to run an entire samplesheet with a custom config file as well.
-If you check out the :doc:`scripts/runsamplesheet` page you will notice that you can specify options to pass on to :py:mod:`runsample.py <miseqpipeline.runsample>` by using the RUNSAMPLEOPTIONS variable
+If you check out the :doc:`scripts/runsamplesheet` page you will notice that you can specify options to pass on to :py:mod:`runsample.py <ngs_mapper.runsample>` by using the RUNSAMPLEOPTIONS variable

 #.
 Generate your config.yaml template